data2health/mtip-tutorial/docs/lessons/Lesson6.md

 - Preview your text to see how your formatting looks
 - Click Comment.

-**Close an issue**
+**Close issues**
 - If an issue has been addressed, click Close Issue.
+Best practice is to point to the work (whether code, documentation, etc) that has been done to close it.
-- Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the ticket and click Close Issue.
+- Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the issue and click Close Issue.
-- The ticket will no longer be dispalyed in the list of open issue, but will be archived.
+- The issue will no longer be dispalyed in the list of open issue, but will be archived.
+- Some issues have a long half life without being addressed.
+It is best practice to have some way of designated these issues as having been triaged and determined not to be a priority.
+This can either be achieved with the use of a label or milestone (eg: 'parked' or 'parking lot').

 **Use direct @ mentions**